Subway (restaurant): 2010s: Fred DeLuca dies

+2020s: Roark Capital takes over

+In December 2020, Subway partnered with ezCater to offer a new online catering platform.

 In 2023, the family announced that they were in the process of selling the company to private ownership.
 The company enlisted the help of JP Morgan with the sale.
 The price of the company was reported to be around $10 billion.
 Several potential buyers made offers for the company.
 These included the asset management division of investment bank Goldman Sachs, TDR Capital, and TPG Inc. On August 24, Subway announced that Roark Capital would purchase the company for $9.6 billion.
 The deal's reported value would make it the third-biggest US acquisition in restaurant history, behind Burger King's 2014 acquisition of Tim Hortons for $11.4 billion and Inspire Brands' purchase of Dunkin' Brands in 2020 for $11.3 billion.

-In November 2023, the Federal Trade Commission announced it was looking into investigating the deal as it would possibly give Roark a monopoly in the sandwich shop industry via the firm's existing ownership of Subway's competitors McAllister's Deli & Jimmy John's.
+In November 2023, the Federal Trade Commission announced it was looking into investigating the deal as it would possibly give Roark a monopoly in the sandwich shop industry via the firm's existing ownership of Subway's competitors McAlister's Deli and Jimmy John's.
 On April 30, 2024, Roark officially acquired Subway after the FTC determined that Roark did not have an unfair advantage.

-On March 19, 2024, Subway signed a 10-year deal with PepsiCo that began on January 1, 2025, ending the restaurant chain's partnership with The Coca-Cola Company that was first signed in 2003, went into effect the following year in 2004, and the Coke switchover was completed by 2005.
-Subway's international locations had already gone back to serving Pepsi products between 2015 and 2018.
+On March 19, 2024, Subway signed a 10-year deal with PepsiCo that began on January 1, 2025, ending the restaurant chain's partnership with the Coca-Cola Company that was first signed in 2003, went into effect the following year in 2004, and the Coke switchover was completed by 2005.
+Many of Subway's international locations had already gone back to serving Pepsi products between 2015 and 2018.
 Pepsi previously had a deal with them when they were founded that lasted until the Coca-Cola switchover.

 By the end of March 2024, the company's Brazilian unit went into bankruptcy with over BRL 482 million (nearly $100 million) in debt.
 SouthRock Capital, operator of Brazilian Subway restaurants, later declared Chapter 15 bankruptcy in June 2024.